sedryx-sedky/SedryxHycrypta/README.md

 ├── *📁 Whistleblower_Reports
 └── *📁 Evidence
 ```
-This model allows Alice to selectively share specific folders (such as *Sources*) with collaborators, using a designated password, without revealing the rest of her directory structure or inadvertently granting access to sensitive materials stored elsewhere.
+This enables users like Alice to securely share individual folders (e.g., *Sources*) with collaborators via a designated password, without revealing unrelated or more sensitive parts of the file system.

 Clarifying Remarks
-* *Absence of Credential Mapping Metadata*: The system stores no mappings between passwords and folders, in plaintext or encrypted form.
-Folder access is derived solely through decryption, and without a valid password, no structural or identifying information is revealed.
-Encrypted data appears indistinguishable from random noise.
+* **Absence of Credential Mapping Metadata**:
+The system does not store any explicit mapping between passwords and folders, whether in plaintext or encrypted form.
+Folder discovery is purely decryption-based: without a valid password, no structural, semantic, or identifying information is revealed.
+Encrypted data is indistinguishable from random bytes.

-* *Undetectability of Duress Passwords*: The system cannot distinguish between primary and duress credentials.
-All password-derived keys are treated equally, and hidden folders under duress access appear identical to regular ones.
-There are no markers or flags; the `*` and `!` prefix is purely illustrative our examples.
+* **Undetectability of Duress Passwords**:
+The system cannot distinguish between primary and duress credentials.
+All password-derived keys are processed uniformly.
+Hidden directories in duress mode appear identical to any other folder, and there are no internal indicators to suggest the presence of an alternate access mode.
+The * and ! annotations are merely explanatory for this example.

-* *Structural Obfuscation as a Security Goal*: The system prevents inference of folder structure even under full storage compromise.
-Without decryption keys, no information about a folder's position—root, intermediate, or leaf—is revealed.
-The system ensures asymmetric visibility: users may enumerate contents below any folder they can decrypt, but not above.

-The technical mechanisms used to enforce these guarantees—such as key derivation, encrypted index resolution, and forward-secure path construction—are detailed in the next sections.
+* **Structural Obfuscation as a Security Principle**:
+Even in the event of complete storage compromise, the system discloses no information about the directory structure.
+Without valid decryption keys, it is impossible to infer a folder’s position in the hierarchy—whether root, intermediate, or leaf.
+Access is asymmetrically visible: users may traverse downward from any folder they can decrypt, but cannot infer the existence or layout of ancestor or sibling folders.

+## High level overview
+#### Lookup Architecture
+To allow for efficient and selective lookups while preserving secrecy about the directory structure, the system employs lookup tables of the form:

+$$\{\mathrm{hash}(\mathrm{key}, \mathrm{salt}): \mathbb{E}_{\mathrm{key}}[\mathrm{data}]\}$$
+This should enable selective decryption while disallowing inference about inaccessible elements.
+Only with the correct key can one discover the presence and location of the corresponding data.

+#### Folders Attributes
+Each folder has the following attributes, each unique to it

+* Keys
+- *Primary Keys* $(p, P)$: A public–private key pair responsible for the primary access mode.
+- *Duress Keys* $(d, D)$: A public–private key pair responsible for the duress access mode.
+- *Shared Key* $S$: An encryption key used by both access modes to store shared metadata.
+- *Data Encryption Key* $E$: Used to encrypt files inside the folder.

+* Salts
+- *Child Salt* $cs$: Used for lookups to locate children of the folder (i.e., subfolders).
+- *File Salt* $fs$: Used for lookups to locate files directly under the folder.
+- *Password Salt* $ps$: Used during password derivation; each folder has a unique value.
+- *Key Salt* $ks$: Used in lookups that locate other keys (e.g., stored child keys).

+#### Key Structure?
+The system is fundamentally built on recursive key-to-key encryption: keys are used to encrypt other keys, which in turn encrypt further keys, and so on.
+This is the backbone of both metadata obfuscation and strict access mode separation.

+The lookup structure ensures that only valid keys can discover and decrypt the data they are authorized to access.
+This is also how access mode boundaries are cryptographically enforced: for example, the primary mode cannot reveal information exclusive to the duress mode and vice versa.

+Suppose a user is inside a directory and wishes to create a new folder.
+We’ll denote the parent folder's attributes in **bold** and the child’s in regular font.
+When creating the folder, the user can choose to make it either:

+* **Shared** (visible in both access modes), or

+* **Hidden** (visible only in the current access mode).

+This decision determines which keys will be used to store and later retrieve the child folder.
+The key hierarchy follows the structure illustrated below.
+Each arrow denotes that the key below can derive the key above, and edge labels show which salt is involved in the lookup.

+Let:
+* $P_p$: Primary password of the child folder.
+* $P_d$: Duress password of the child folder.
+* $K_p$, $K_d$: Keys derived from $P_p$ and $P_d$ respectively via a KDF and the salt $ps$.

+[Insert proper graph graphic]
+[
+bold(p) ->{ks} ->
+Pp ->{KDF, ps} -> Kp ->
+                         S ->{ks} E
+Pd ->{KDF, ps} -> Kd ->
+bold{d} ->{ks} ->
+]

+This makes the recursive nature of access control clear.
+For example, the primary key of the parent folder ($\mathbf{p}$) can only derive the primary password of the child, and hence only the primary child keys.
+It cannot access the duress keys or any data protected solely under them — making escalation between modes cryptographically impossible.